China owns 300,000 acres of land in the U.S. Here's where

 Since Smithfield is a publicly traded company, there is less legislative scrutiny of its land assets, according to the company.

 Walton International Group, a Scottsdale, Ariz.-based real estate management firm, represents 8% of Chinese-owned land.
 The company also represents buyers from other countries.
 Dozens of investors around the world invest in these acres.
 USDA assigns a country based on the investor with the largest share, even if that amount is less than 1%.
-Walton, which is also publicly traded, did not respond to a request for comment on concerns over the land it owns.
+Walton, which is privately held, did not respond to a request for comment on concerns over the land it owns.

 The acquisition of Syngenta Flowers, Syngenta Seeds and Syngenta Crop Protection, the Swiss-based agribusiness company, by state-owned ChemChina also drew widespread scrutiny.
 It owns 0.2% of the land.